MarekWolczynski/guacamole/README.md

 - onions
 - salt & pepper

+##Instuctions

+- chop the avocade
+- break the egg
+- chop onions and tomatoes

 Put into a bowl and mix gently.

 An example repository for introductory **Git** training